loicmarie/playground-8maVaWFU/markdowns/introduction.md

 ##### 2. Bitboards are **not the response to everything**

-Bitboards cannot be implemented without a lot of condition, and is sometimes very fastidious to set up.
+Bitboards cannot be implemented without a **lot of condition**, and is sometimes very fastidious to set up.

 However, it remains a powerful tool that you should know about !